fmrtl73/pxdocs/content/reference/CLI/create-and-manage-volumes/_index.md

 Volume successfully created: 756818650657204847
 ```

-The following commmand helps you to check if the replica of the volume is on the node where the command was run:
+The following command helps you to check if the replica of the volume is on the node where the command was run:

 ```text
 pxctl volume inspect localVolume